|

 | |

-Corn futures are 3 to 4 cents lower at midday Wednesday; soybean futures are
+Corn futures are 5 to 6 cents higher at midday Thursday; soybean futures are

-1 to 2 cents higher; wheat futures are 3 to 8 cents lower.
+5 to 6 cents higher; wheat futures are 9 to 15 cents higher.

 David M. Fiala